Cincinnati Children’s hosted a free live webinar concerning Pediatric Surgery Updates on November 11, 2020, from 7:00-8:00am (EST).

-This webinar will feature short 10 minute or less topical updates from Pediatric Surgery faculty with opportunity for Q&A following each presentation.
+This webinar featured short 10 minute or less topical updates from Pediatric Surgery faculty with opportunity for Q&A following each presentation.
 Learn more about Cincinnati Children's Community Practice Support Tools at: https://gcmd.co/cpst

-For this live event, there is CME education credit available.
+For this On-Demand recording of a live event, there is CME, CNE, and ABP MOC education credit available.
 To receive continuing education you must have a CME profile.
 Create one at: https://www.cincinnatichildrens.org/professional/continuing-education

 Dr. Brown is the Associate Director of Trauma Services at Cincinnati Children’s Hospital Medical Center and is Associate Professor of Clinical Surgery and Pediatrics at the University of Cincinnati College of Medicine.
 She is Director and Co-Founder of the Buckle Up for Life program, a community-based motor vehicle injury prevention program addressing disparities in the Hispanic and African-American communities which is funded through a grant from Toyota.
 Her research interests lie in trauma and injury prevention.

 Dr. Mukkada specializes in care and research related to pediatric gastroenterology, specifically, eosinophilic gastrointestinal (GI) disease and pediatric feeding disorders.
 His research is primarily influenced by the health issues seen every day in these patients.
 Dr. Mukkada is the medical director of Cincinnati Children’s inpatient gastroenterology floor.
 In 2010, he was awarded a national Junior Faculty research award from the NASPGHAN.
 Dr. Mukkada also achieved the highest patient satisfaction score in Q1 of 2019 from the Pediatrics Dept. at CCHMC